 The lab studies motor skill in children and nonhuman primates, particularly how the hands are controlled.
-Our work utilizes behavioral observation and 3D motion tracking to examine multiple trajectories motor and language development.
+Our work examines links between motor abilities and cognition, including reasoning, communication, and language.

 - Gonzalez, S.L., & Nelson, E.L.
 (2015).
 Addressing the gap: A blueprint for studying bimanual hand preference in infants.
 Frontiers in Psychology, 6:560.
 DOI: 10.3389/fpsyg.2015.00560.
 Download paper

 - Boeving, E.R., Lacreuse, A., Hopkins, W.D., Phillips, K.A., Novak, M.A., & Nelson, E.L.
 (2015).
 Handedness influences intermanual transfer in chimpanzees (Pan troglodytes) but not rhesus monkeys (Macaca mulatta).
 Experimental Brain Research, 233, 829-837.
 DOI: 10.1007/s00221-014-4158-8.
 Abstract

 - Nelson, E.L., Figueroa, A., Albright, S.N., & Gonzalez, M.F.
 (2015).
 Evaluating handedness measures in spider monkeys.
 Animal Cognition, 18 (1), 345-353.
 DOI: 10.1007/s10071-014-0805-5.
 Abstract